 Polk continued to exert pressure.
 In January 1846, he ordered General Taylor to claim the Rio Grande as the U.S. boundary.In March, Taylor led 4,000 troops to the river’s edge, across from the Mexican city of Matamoros, and began construction of Fort Texas, the earthen fieldwork that would serve as a U.S. base.

 General Paredes was not swayed by this show of force.
 He expelled the U.S. envoy from Mexico, declared his willingness to fight, and sent thousands of troops to the city of Matamoros.
 In April 1846, he appointed General Mariano Arista as the commander of this growing force.

-The U.S. President hesitated to respond with hostilities against Mexico.
-Many political foes within the United States questioned his claims to the Rio Grande boundary, and Polk realized that a move to cross the Rio Grande or fire the first shots of war might sway public opinion against his cause.
-Instead, he waited for Mexican forces to initiate combat north of the river so that he could portray the conflict as one of national defense.
+Polk hesitated to respond with hostilities against Mexico.
+Many political foes within the United States questioned his claims to the Rio Grande boundary.
+Polk realized a move to cross the Rio Grande or fire the first shots of war might sway public opinion against his cause.
+Instead, he waited for Mexican forces to initiate combat north of the river so he could portray the conflict as one of national defense.

 Mexican leaders viewed the U.S. occupation of the Rio Grande as an invasion deep into their territory and did not hesitate to cross the river.
 On April 25, 1846, Mexican troops overwhelmed a U.S. scout party on the north bank of the river, at Rancho de Carricitos.
-When word of this clash reached Washington D.C. on May 10, Polk announced that Mexico had "spilled American blood upon the American territory" and demanded a response.
-On May 13, 1846, as a spirit of nationalism swept away recent debates, Congress complied and declared war.
+Word of this clash reached Washington D.C. on May 10, causing Polk to announce Mexico had "spilled American blood upon the American territory".
+President Polk demanded a response and on May 13, 1846, as a spirit of nationalism swept away recent debates, Congress complied and declared war.